Hello Daydreamers!

 The best way to remove the cake topper is by bending the mat and letting gravity do most of the work.
 (Check the photo right above)

-Now, clean up the mat with the Scraper and repeat the same process for the second mat.
+Now, clean up the mat with the scrapper and repeat the same process for the second mat.

-For the second cut, I used a different material, so I had to change the material again.
+I used a different material for the second cut, so I had to change the material from Design Space again.

-If you are also using another material don’t forget to make the necessary changes, like moving the Smart Set Dial (Explore machine) or changing the material in Design Space if you have a Maker.
+If you are using another material, don’t forget to make the necessary changes, like moving the Smart Set Dial (Explore family machines) or changing the material in Design Space.

 Once you have both cuts, it’s time to assemble your Birthday Topper.